-Wallace Community College honors FAX requests to send official transcripts to third parties and -will accept FAX transcripts for advising purposes only.
-An official transcript is required for admission to the College.
+Wallace Community College honors FAX requests to send official transcripts to third parties, and Wallace Community College will accept FAX transcripts for advising purposes only.
+An official transcript is required for admission purposes.

 COMPUTER ACCESS TO RECORDS

 Wallace Community College has established policies for initially instructing and periodically reminding school officials of FERPA's confidentiality requirements before it gives them access to the computer system.
 These school officials are informed of the criteria Wallace Community College uses to determine legitimate educational interest and of their responsibility for assuring that access is not abused.